I love finding micro changes that make a big difference in my life.

 Look, I know we hear the benefits of automating allll the time.

 There are so many perks.
 I also understand that sometimes automating is easier said than done.
-Especially if you can’t seem to get ahead financial or are in a situation where you look at your utility bills and can’t pay them on their due dates.
+Especially if you can’t seem to get ahead financially or are in a situation where you look at your utility bills and can’t pay them on their due dates.
 Cash flow management is tough.

 But if you are in a situation where you can, automating your investing is a great way to build up wealth and peace of mind.